Operation Bulbasket: Mission

-The advance party for Operation Bulbasket, including Tonkin, were flown to France by a Handley Page Halifax belonging to 'B' Flight, No. 161 Squadron RAF, the special duties squadron.
-Their drop zone was an area of the Brenne marsh 19 mi south west of Châteauroux, which they reached at 01:37 hours on 6 June 1944, a few hours before the beginning of the D-Day invasion by the Allied forces of Normandy.
-With the advance team on the flight was Captain William Crawshay and the "Hugh" Jedburgh team.
-Crawshay was not pleased with the task of supporting Bulbasket "mistrusting the SAS men's ability to operate effectively and not compromise security."
+The advance party for Operation Bulbasket, including Tonkin, were flown to France in a Handley Page Halifax belonging to 'B' Flight, No. 161 Squadron RAF, the special duties squadron.
+Their drop zone was an area of the Brenne marshes—known as the 'Land of a Thousand Lakes'—19 mi south west of Châteauroux.
+They arrived at 01:37 hours on 6 June 1944, a few hours before the beginning of the D-Day invasion of Normandy by the Allied forces.
+With the advance team on the flight was Captain William Crawshay and the "Hugh" team from Operation Jedburgh Crawshay was not pleased with the task of supporting Bulbasket, "mistrusting the SAS men's ability to operate effectively and not compromise security."

-The next morning Tonkin, the advance team, and Crawshay met with their SOE contact, 'Samuel' (Maingard) and Paul Mirguet, commander of the Armée secrète, one of the two armed resistance organizations in the area.
+The next morning Tonkin, the advance team and Crawshay met with their SOE contact, 'Samuel' (Maingard) and Paul Mirguet, commander of the Armée secrète, one of the two armed resistance organizations in the area.
 They reached an agreement that Bulbasket would operate in the west in Vienne Department near the city of Poitiers and the Jedburghs, SOE, and the Armée secrète in Indre Department to the east, each with a major railroad in their district leading north toward Normandy.
 The principal objective of Bulbasket was to delay German reinforcements from reaching Normandy.
 The 2nd SS Panzer Division (Das Reich) with 15,000 men and 1,400 vehicles in southern France began its journey of 800 km to Normandy on 8 June.

 Two additional groups of SAS personnel from 'B' Squadron were parachuted in, one on 7 June and the second on 11 June.
-Also dropped at the same time were Vickers K machine gun armed Jeeps.
+Also dropped at the same time were Jeeps armed with Vickers K machine guns.
 Once on the ground, the SAS Squadron set about preventing German reinforcements reaching Normandy.
 They attacked the rail network, laid mines, conducted vehicle patrols in their Jeeps and trained members of the French Resistance.